einarwh/experiments-in-powerblog/content/blog-posts/dry-data.md

 }
 ```

 So basically the solution is to pass in a function that specifies the execute method to run.
 The other execute methods can use this to get their stuff done.
 Now that we have our single, magical do-all database interaction method, let’s make make things a bit more reusable.
 We’ll cut the database code out of the client, and introduce a tiny abstraction.
-Let’s call it Database, since that’s what it is.
-In fact, for good measure, let’s throw in a new method that might be useful in the process: ExecuteRow.
+Let’s call it **Database**, since that’s what it is.
+In fact, for good measure, let’s throw in a new method that might be useful in the process: **ExecuteRow**.
 Here’s the code:

 ```csharp
 public class Database